Sport in Taiwan: Football

 Football was introduced to Taiwan in 1916 by the British Presbyterian missionary Edward Band, who moved to Taiwan to serve as the principal of Tainan's Chang Jung High School.
 The Chang Jung High School team is considered to be the first football team in Taiwan with all current teams being in some way descendent of it.

 Due to Japanese (long before the J. League made football popular in Japan) and American influence, football has not been as popular as baseball or basketball in Taiwan, although it has a history of success at the Asian level.
 Football is run by the Chinese Taipei Football Association (CTFA), which in turn runs the national teams for men and women and several domestic competitions.

 The top league of football, the Taiwan Football Premier League (former Intercity Football League), is relatively semi-professional and dominated by two teams, Tatung F.C. from Taipei and Taipower F.C. from Kaohsiung.
 As an incentive, the Asian Football Confederation runs the AFC President's Cup continental club competition for countries where football is relatively undeveloped, and these two clubs often take turns representing Taiwan in it.

 There are many amateur football clubs run by foreign expatriates within Taiwan, but they run their own amateur competitions.
 An example is 100 Pacers F.C. in Kaohsiung.
 At youth level, there are Highschool Football League, National Youth Cup, and football program in the National High School Games.

-Lacrosse

-Chinese Taipei has sent national teams to the Under-19 World Lacrosse Championships.

-Rugby union

-Rugby union has had some presence in Taiwan for most of the post war period.
-The national sevens team has been particularly successful.